EliteLoser/RemoveOldFiles/README.md

 PS C:\temp\testdir>
 ```

-Examples of Resolve-Path support baked in, without recurse, to do directories only one and two levels deep:
+Examples of Resolve-Path support baked in, without `-Recurse`, to do directories only one and two levels deep:

 ```
 PS C:\temp\testdir> Remove-OldFiles -Path ./*/* -Second 10 -NameRegexMatch '\.tmp$'